First-timers travel guide to visiting the Pyramids of Giza

 You can get around the Giza plateau on foot, but the camel ride is the best way to enjoy the pyramids from different points of view and take amazing pictures, especially from the dunes that are not easy to reach.

-Next to the Great Pyramid is a Museum that currently hosts the Solar Boat, a ship built for the Pharaoh Khufu (Cheops) around 2500 BC.
+Next to the Great Pyramid was a Museum that hosted the Solar Boat, a ship built for the pharaoh Khufu (Cheops) around 2500 BC.
 The purpose of the boat was to carry the resurrected pharaoh to heaven with Ra, the Sun God and one of the most important gods in ancient Egypt.
-It worth a visit as it’s one of the oldest and, above all, best-preserved vessels of antiquity.
+It is worth a visit as it’s one of the oldest and, above all, best-preserved vessels of antiquity.
+In August 2021, the 4600-year-old ship once owned by the pharaoh Khufu was moved to a “new home” in the Grand Egyptian Museum that will open in late 2022, only 2 km north of Giza Pyramids.

 4. Panoramic Viewpoint